anuragal/fg_bg_dataset/README.md

 ## Disclaimer
 I don't own any of the above images, they are downloaded from google image search.
 These images are only used for learning purpose.
-Images are owned by respecive owners.
+Images are owned by respective owners.